If I knew then what I know now…

 The words ring in my head.
 I was an incredibly irresponsible spender.
 My thirst for traveling consumed my bank accounts and overdrew my credit.
 It’s been one interesting journey, but financial recovery is not an easy endeavor to tackle.

 First of all, make sure you’re traveling with an account from a major bank.
 You can avoid paying ATM fees entirely by using one of their international partner banks.
-Check with your bank and find out who they partner with and which ATMs to use.
+Check with your bank and find out who their international partners are, and which ATMs to use.

 If you’re a US citizen, open a Charles Schwab High Yield Checking Account and never pay another ATM fee.
 There’s no account minimum, no service fee, and every ATM fee you pay is refunded into your account at the end of the month.
 I’ve paid over $50 in ATM charges in a single week due to poor planning and unforeseen circumstances.
 With Charles Schwab, you never have to worry about this again.
 They don’t have branches or ATMs, but the card is accepted at ATMs worldwide.